 Still another bill signed by Governor Jerry Brown in 2018 to protect victims of sexual harassment and abuse is AB 2770.
 The aim of this bill is to protect victims and employer by addressing concerns about when complaints about sexual harassment might escalate into a defamation lawsuit.

-Prior California law, according to the bill, provided two types of actions for false communications:
+Prior to California law, according to the bill, provided two types of actions for false communications:

 - Libel This is the “false and unprivileged written publication that injures” a person’s reputation.

 - Slander.
 This is a “false and unprivileged publication, orally uttered, that injures the reputation.”

 The prior law also provided that some communications and publications were privileged – meaning, they were protected from civil actions.
 These privileged communications include some communications involving a worker’s job performance or the worker’s qualifications for employment – provided the communications aren’t made with malice.
 The communications that are protected generally involve communications by a former employer to a possible new employer.
 Generally, a prospective employer could ask the former employer if the prior employer would rehire the worker.

 The new bill adds the following communications to the list of privileged communications: